danlhennessy/homelab-k8s/Kubernetes/choices/deployments.md

 1. Application repos with their own app CI/CD , ending in a new image being pushed to a container registry

-   - Sandbox docker setup for quick tests
+   - Sandbox docker + kind setup for quick tests

 2. dev app manifests in repo dev branch.
 Prod/Staging app manifests in repo master branch.
 Test on dev branch , until ready to PR and merge dev into master.